 - poems, opinion pieces, or personal essays informed by your studies in anthropology.

 Curious about Spectrum?
 Check out previous issues at https://scholars.unh.edu/spectrum/

 In order to be considered, all works MUST be nominated by a faculty member from UNH or another university.
 Nominations may be made by email, phone, or in person.
 Scholarly papers should be NO MORE than 4,000 words, including all text, figures, and bibliography.
 Authors must follow the Chicago Manual of Style in formatting and author-date citations.
 If you’re submitting something other than a research article, please include a brief essay (up to 1000 words) explaining the anthropological aspects of the project with the support of scholarly references.
 All submissions must be originally authored.
 It is the submitter’s responsibility to obtain any necessary permissions for the use of copyrighted works.

-Please send your submissions or any questions to this year’s editor: Anthropology Professor Rebecca Gibson.
+Please send your submissions or any questions to Pr.
+Sara Withers.